wetransform/hc-documentation/docs/create-manage-datasets/create-dataset/2015-01-10-dataset-create.md

   * Supported vector data formats include \*.gml, \*gpkg and \*.shp
   * Multiple \*.shp files can be uploaded to create a data set
   * Publication of \*.shp files in which the first object does not have a geometry is currently not supported
+  * Publication of multiple \*.shp files containing the same type is currently not supported
   * One or more  \*.gml files per data set is supported
     * INSPIRE, 3A, CityGML, XPlanung and ISYBAU are fully supported
   * \*.gml files containing the element gml:GenericMetaData, an empty gml:boundedBy element or arc geometries are currently not supported